vazco/meteor-universe-i18n/README.md

     // (on the server side only) gives you the possibility to add/change response headers translationsHeaders = {'Cache-Control':'max-age=2628000'}

+    // synchronizes server connection with locale on client. (method invoked by client will be with client side locale)
+    sameLocaleOnServerConnection: true
 });

 // formats numbers for locale (locale is by default set to the current one)